jstritch/easy-git-annex/README.md

 The JavaScript `bind` function may be used to pass `this` and other parameters to a callback as shown in the fragment below.
-The use of callbacks is shown further in the Examples section, below.

 ```javascript
 const apiOptions = { outHandler: this.onAnnexOut.bind(this) };
 ```

+The use of callbacks is shown in the Examples section, below.

 ### Command result